 - S.J. & Jessie E. Quinney College of Natural Resources

 Communicative Disorders & Deaf Education; Economics; Psychology; Mechanical Engineering; Biology; Elementary Education, Human Movement Science; and Computer Science.

 - Teams: 16 varsity teams

-Note: Cost estimate assumes an undergraduate student taking 15 credits per semester living on campus in shared housing with a 15 meal a week meal plan.
+Note: Cost estimate assumes an undergraduate student taking 12-18 credits per semester and living on campus in shared housing.
 Costs may vary based on your program of study and are subject to change.
 The figures provided are estimates.

 - Greg Carr, B.S., History, ’82, avid human rights activist and founder of the Greg C. Carr Foundation to support human rights, education and the arts